Health Practice Management/pre-DPT (BS)

 Graduates have obtained employment in the local area.
 However, one of the most exciting aspects of this program is the ability to look nationally for employment opportunities.

-An associate’s degree in PTA is required for acceptance to the program.
+An associate degree in PTA any of the other Health Sciences programs is required for acceptance to the program.

 Yes.
-Students in the BS PTA program will be assigned a Student Success Coordinator from the Office of Student Support Services.
+Students in the HPM program will be assigned a Student Success Coordinator from the Office of Student Support Services.

 The New England Tech Student Success Coordinator provides guidance, encouragement and support to students and is the primary point of contact for all student concerns and information about NEIT policies and procedures.
 From the individual student’s perspective, the NEIT Student Success Coordinator is the student’s college-wide advisor on all matters related to success at the university.
 A Student Success Coordinator assists students who are experiencing difficulties with their course work or who encounter problems that interfere with the successful completion of their program.
 Student Success Coordinators monitor students’ attendance and academic progress and contact students as needed.
 The Student Success Coordinator’s outreach to the students may include emails to students and, as needed, individual phone calls.
 Students may meet with their Student Success Coordinator for a degree audit and for assistance with course selection and registration.
 Students with disabilities who wish to request accommodations must self-identify, communicate their needs to their Student Success Coordinator and provide current and comprehensive documentation concerning the nature and extent of their disability.
 Accommodations must be requested at the start of each term, regardless of previous term status.